KosPsych/KosPsych/README.md

 I have a MEng from the National And Technical University of Athens and have worked as a data scientist/researcher in the industry.

 - 🔭 I’m currently working on @synthetica
-- 🌱 I’m currently learning about Large Language Models (fine tunes, RAG etc.).
+- 🌱 I’m currently learning about Large Language Models (fine tuning, RAG etc.).

 #### 🛠️ Languages and Tools I use: